alejandrotrevi/laravel-ankal/README.md

 ## Why Ankal?

-Ankal means "To be" in Mayan language.
+Ankal means "To be" in the Mayan language.